 How is dry eye treated?

-There is a vast range of treatments that can be indicated to be used based on your symptoms these start at artificial tear supplements and go through to anti-inflammatories, Intense Pulse Light (IPL) and serum eye drops.
+There is a vast range of treatments available.
+Your eye care practitioner is likely to start with artificial tears and supplements, and might then recommend anti-inflammatories, Low-Level Light Therapy (LLLT), Intense Pulse Light (IPL), or serum eye drops.
 The aim of the treatments is to help stabilise your tear film and make your dry eye more manageable in the long term.

 Learn More